-Fell asleep listening to my meditation.
-Woke up a couple of times.
-Fell asleep again.
 Had a dream that I was going to take the train with Mr. Rossi.
-We were going to see a play, someone we both knew.
-I couldn’t tell if Mr. Rossi was in a good or bad mood.
-Later, remembered that this was always the first work inquiry among us employees: is he in a bad or in a good mood today?
+We were going to see a play, someone we both knew was in it.
+I couldn’t tell if Mr. Rossi was in a good or bad mood. ( Later, I remembered that this was always the first work inquiry: is he in a bad or in a good mood today?

-A few things we have in common:
+Listen to a podcast about E. H. Made notes of a few things we have in common:

 -Went for months without painting because didn’t know what to paint